 Shellfish that may be harvested in Connecticut waters include the Eastern or Atlantic oyster, hard, round, or quahog clam, long, soft-shelled, or steamer clams, razor or jackknife clam, surf clam, blue mussel, whelks, conch, winkles or scungilli, scallop, and bay scallop.

 Access to Shellfishing Beds: The best access to the recreational shellfish beds is via boat.
 There is a state boat launch on Elaine Road off Compo Road South.
-There is a public parking area at Canal Road in Saugatuck Shores.
+Parking is at Canal Road in Saugatuck Shores.
 Shellfishing map.

 Darien Town Hall and Health Department, Renshaw Road Darien, CT, 06820 Phone: 203-656-7320